nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/scan-documents-importer.md

 The scan import process is composed of several elements:
 1. The files to import, classified in a folder structure.
-2. XML files liked to the files to attach its document type and property values
+2. XML files linked to the files to attach its document type and property values
 3. An output folder where XML files are moved once processed by the scan importer.

 ![]({{file name='scan_importer.png'}} ?w=500,border=true)